 There are many different people counting systems, including sensors, turnstiles, and cameras.
 If your business already has security cameras, then camera-based footfall data collection is a cost effective and discreet people counting solution.

-Solink can count footfalls using security cameras.
-Artificial intelligence (AI) is used to measure motion through a business to count people entering and exiting a location.
+Video analytics solutions like Solink can count people in your store or business using your existing security cameras.
+Artificial intelligence (AI) is used to measure motion through your business and count people entering and exiting.

 Solink can perform traffic counting using security cameras.
 Artificial intelligence (AI) is used to measure motion outside a business to count cars going through a specified area.